Five Phases for a Successful Data Center Migration

 The event begins with thorough communication between all stakeholders for pre-migration testing and preparation.
 48 hours ahead of the move, have a roll call for the migration team and any backup resources.
 Four hours prior to move, have another roll call.
 This will ensure full resource availability through the event.

 Your communications plan gives your stakeholders multiple points of reference for the schedule.
-You can use physical posters, online dashboards, email reminders and SMS.
+You can use checklists, physical posters, online dashboards, email reminders and SMS.
 It is essential that you have real-time communication between everyone involved throughout the event.

 Test your master plan